fermiPy/dmpipe/docs/install.rst

    # Use ST 11-01-01 and python distribution located at <PATH>
    $ slacsetup 11-01-01 <PATH>

-The installation script only installs packages that are required by fermipy and the STs.
+The installation script only installs packages that are required by dmpipe and the STs.
 Once you've initialized your shell environment you are free to install additional python packages with the conda package manager tool with conda install <package name>.
 Packages that are not available on conda can also be installed with pip.

 conda can also be used to upgrade packages.
-For instance you can upgrade fermipy to the newest version with the conda update command:
+For instance you can upgrade dmpipe to the newest version with the conda update command:

 .. code-block:: bash

-   $ conda update fermipy
+   $ conda update dmpipe

 You can verify that the installation has succeeded by importing ``GTAnalysis``: